tyronechen/genomenlp/README.md

 seqs.recode_something…         # other encodings as we think of them
 ```

+## Problem

+There are a lot of packages which encode image and natural language data into `python` objects for input into popular deep learning frameworks such as `pytorch` and `tensorflow`.
+There are no known packages which do the same thing for biological sequence data.

+For example, genomic data are commonly represented as `bam`, `bed`, `fasta`, `fastq`, `sam`, `gtf`, `gff` files, or other genomic representations.
+In some cases, the raw sequence may not even be inherently present and require further processing (eg in the case of `bed` files, it records coordinates which need to be matched to a reference file or database to extract the actual data) or if we want to encode fasta sequences into images or text.
+(Descriptions of these file formats are publicly available.)

+Sample metadata is also inconsistent even within file formats of the same version.
+For example, in `fasta/q` files, naming conventions are inconsistent.
+In `sam/bam/gff/gtf` files, arbitrary fields can be added.
+For this part, it is impossible to account for all possible cases, so these should be specified in a constant format as minimum input requirement.
+Alternatively, metadata can be ignored and a specific metadata format can be created by us to restrict input.

 ## Planning

 - Recode on the fly (probably start with this) or generate a binary object for easier loading next time (can worry about this later)?
 Eg hdf5 or TFRecord file